AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 A mock repository is injected into the service, and then separately, a mock service is injected into the controller.
 Both service and repository must have interfaces for this.

+The code smells that we typically see include tests with dozens of mocks, verbose and repetitive mock setup to test very little logic, and even for extra insanity, [key business logic in AutoMapper mappers](https://www.anthonysteele.co.uk/AgainstAutoMapper), which are called in the middle of the code, but are not part of the test, but mocked for test.

 ## Sociable style

 This style is called ["sociable unit tests"](https://martinfowler.com/bliki/UnitTest.html) where an assembled subsystem is tested.